 The German Panzergrenadierbrigaden are woefully short of infantry and devoid of indirect fire support - and are thus incapable of combined arms warfare (Gefecht der verbundenen Waffen) with their organic assets alone.
 Whoever bears responsibility for their structure failed in the principal purpose of setting up a brigade; to create a powerful combined arms formation for independent missions on the operational level of war.

 There's a huge gap between the PR spin and reality.
-I wonder how many of our legislators have know about this issue.
+I wonder how many of our legislators know about this issue.

 P.S.: There are still some people who pretend that Panzergrenadiere should fight mounted and are thus no infantry.
 That view is detached from reality and a late perversion of WW2 lessons that were meant to solve very specific problems which have long since drastically changed their shape.